visgl/luma.gl/docs/api-reference/shadertools/modules/goraud.md

-# goraudMaterial (Shader Module)
+# gouraudMaterial (Shader Module)

-The `goraudMaterial` shader module provides functions to apply gouraud (per vertex) lighting to your geometry.
+The `gouraudMaterial` shader module provides functions to apply gouraud (per vertex) lighting to your geometry.